OwenFeik/realmview/README.md

 * Use sprite menu to change texture
 * Place media in directories
 * Manage fog of war by player
-* When the WebSocket is closed, try to reconnect or redirect to a "game ended" page
 * Associate each client with a user.
 When a user connects a second time, terminate that user's other sessions
 * Specify which users are allowed to join the game